FDR control with adaptive procedures and FDR monotonicity: Introduction. Introduction

-If no such $R \geq 1$ exists, no hypothesis is rejected; otherwise reject all $R$ hypotheses $(i)=1,2,...R$. \end{enumerate}
+If no such $R \geq1$ exists, no hypothesis is rejected; otherwise reject all $R$ hypotheses $(i)=1,2,\ldots,R$. \end{enumerate}

-This procedure has a simple graphical implementation, depicted in Fig. \ref{fig:example_pval}.
-It is referred to in BH95 as {\it "step-up"}; note that in general there could be more than one intersection point (of the $p_{(i)}$ and $\alpha_i$ lines), in which case the step-up procedure identifies the intersection with the largest p-value as $R$, whereas the more conservative {\it "step-down"} procedure identifies the lowest one, replacing eq. (\ref{eq:alpha}) by
+This procedure has a simple graphical implementation, depicted in Figure \ref{fig:example_pval}.
+It is referred to in BH95 as ``\textit{step-up}''; in general, there could be more than one intersection point [of the $p_{(i)}$ and $\alpha_i$ lines], in which case the step-up procedure identifies the intersection with the largest $p$-value as $R$, whereas the more conservative ``\textit{step-down}'' procedure identifies the lowest one, replacing equation (\ref{eq:alpha}) by

 The bound